-estcmd(est_cmd) specifies the estimation command to be used; estcmd(regress) is the default. estopts(est_opts) specifies the options to estimate the fractional polynomial regression from which degree(#) determines the degree of FP to be fit.
+estcmd(est_cmd) specifies the estimation command to be used; estcmd(regress) is the default. estopts(est_opts) specifies the options to estimate the fractional polynomial regression from which the curve will be predicted.
+Available est_opts are degree(#) determines the degree of FP to be fit.
 The default is degree(2), that is, a model with two power terms.